Hydration & Dachshunds: Why Water Intake Matters

 For reference, that rule means:

-- A 10-pound mini dachshund should drink around 300 mL (1¼ cups) daily.
+- A 10-pound mini dachshund should drink around 300 mL (1¼ cups) daily (about 10 ounces).

 - A 25-pound standard dachshund would need closer to 750 mL (3 cups).